denoland/fresh/docs/introduction/index.md

 a large web application like GitHub or Twitter, or anything else you can think of.

-At it's core, `fresh` is a combination of a routing framework and templating engine that renders pages on demand, on the server.
+At its core, `fresh` is a combination of a routing framework and templating engine that renders pages on demand, on the server.
 In addition to this just-in-time (JIT) rendering on the server, `fresh` also provides an interface for seamlessly rendering some components on the client for maximum